-- Identify the elected representative bodies responsible for making local, Pennsylvania and United States laws - Identify the role of the three branches of government - Identify reasons for rules and laws in the school and community - Identify services performed by the local, state and national governments - Identify positions of authority at school and in local, state and national governments - Explain what an election is - Explain why being treated fairly is important - Identify individual interests and explain ways to influence others - Identify the role of the media in society - Identify different ways people govern themselves
+- Identify reasons for rules and laws in the school and community - Identify services performed by the local, state and national governments - Identify positions of authority at school and in local, state and national governments - Explain what an election is - Explain why being treated fairly is important - Identify different ways people govern themselves

-- A. Identify the elected representative bodies responsible for making local, Pennsylvania and United States laws - B. Identify the role of the three branches of government - C. Identify reasons for rules and laws in the school and community - D. Identify services performed by the local, state and national governments - E. Identify positions of authority at school and in local, state and national governments - F. Explain what an election is - G. Explain why being treated fairly is important - H. Identify individual interests and explain ways to influence others - I. Identify the role of the media in society - J. Identify the ways a classroom is structured like a community
+- A. Identify reasons for rules and laws in the school and community - B. Identify services performed by the local, state and national governments - C. Identify positions of authority at school and in local, state and national governments - D. Explain what an election is - E. Explain why being treated fairly is important - F. Identify different ways people govern themselves

-- Discuss the state senate and House of Representatives. - Discuss the judiciary, executive and legislative branches of government. - Explain how rules and laws keep the school and community operating smoothly and safely. - Identify services provided by government such as law enforcement, firefighters, animal control, hospitals and education. - Hold a mock election. - Discuss the importance of treating others fairly. - Discuss how advertising influences people. - Discuss how a classroom is governed like a community.
+- Explain how rules and laws keep the school and community operating smoothly and safely. - Identify services provided by government such as law enforcement, firefighters, animal control, hospitals and education. - Explain the roles of the principal, mayor, governor and president. - Hold a mock election. - Discuss the importance of treating others - Discuss how advertising influences people. - Discuss how a classroom is governed like a community.